mindee/mindee-api-ruby/README.md

 ```sh
 bundle exec ruby ./bin/mindee.rb invoice path/to/your/file.ext
 ```

-### 🧪 Experimental Features

-#### PDF fix

-Some pdf files might appear fine on your computer, but not on the server.
-This _experimental_ feature attempts to fix the file's header information before sending it to the server.

-> ⚠️ **Warning**: This feature copies your file and then **alters** it.
-The original file will be left alone, but the copy might get partially corrupted, and improperly parsed as a result.
-Use at your own discretion.

 ## Further Reading
 There's more to it than that for those that need more features, or want to